-Type of Research Published
+Type of Research Supported and Rewarded

-- " Research Article, Case Study, Intervention, Book Chapters, Special Issues, Monograph, Textbook. - " Creative Research Activity: - Visual artwork, where the research output such as a fine art and crafts work, diagram, map, photographic image, paintings, drawings sculpture or installation can be considered. - Design work related to realized, constructed, fabricated, or unrealized building and research involved. - Models, installations, digital creations and built work, bespoke collections, garment and product design, pattern, and textile design, through modes of distribution including exhibitions, permanent collections, and regional, national, or international design competitions.
+- Research Article, Book Chapter, Case Study, Intervention Piece, Special Issues, Monograph, and Textbook. - Different genres of creative research contributions include: - " Visual artwork, where the research output such as a fine art and crafts work, diagram, map, photographic image, paintings, drawings sculpture or installation are considered. - " Design work related to realized, constructed, fabricated, or unrealized building and research

-- Written creative work ineligible to be submitted as a scholarly book or journal article, such as a novel, screenplay (scriptwriting), or art review.
-Exhibition catalogs, this subcategory. - Film/video/animation, film or video directing, producing, creative directing, shooting, editing, storyboarding, and other recorded, rendered creative works not listed above. o Performances (in music, dance, theatre, etc.) created specifically for a recorded medium. - Recorded/rendered creative works, often experimental, produced in association with other researchers in other disciplinary fields. - Digital outputs of 2D and 3D visual artworks, design projects, computer programs, games, animations, and 3D models. - Website/web exhibitions are eligible as recorded/rendered creative works if the applicant is the creator of the pieces featured on the website. - Curated/ produced substantial public exhibitions and creative events.
+- " Models, installations, digital creations and built work, bespoke collections, garment and product design, pattern, and textile design, through modes of distribution including exhibitions, permanent collections, and regional, national, or international design competitions. - " Written creative work as a scholarly book or journal article, such as a novel, screenplay (scriptwriting), or art review. - " Film/video/animation, film or video directing, producing, creative directing, editing, and storyboarding. - " Performances (in music, dance, theatre, etc.) created specifically for a recorded medium. - " Creative works, often experimental, produced in association with other researchers in other disciplinary fields. - " Digital outputs of 2D and 3D visual artworks, design projects, computer programs, games, animations, and 3D models. - Website exhibitions are eligible as rendered creative works if the applicant is the creator of the pieces featured on the website.